llm-bible/llm-bible.github.io/_publications/he2025box.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.03308"}
   - {name: "Code", url: "https://github.com/tjunlp-lab/CommonMT"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'GPT', 'BERT', 'Has Code', 'Applications']
+tags: ['GPT', 'Applications', 'Model Architecture', 'Reinforcement Learning', 'Has Code', 'BERT']
 ---
 Does neural machine translation yield translations that are congenial with common sense?
 In this paper, we present a test suite to evaluate the